projectcalico/calico/getting-started/windows-calico/quickstart.md

    - Downloads Kubernetes binaries.
    - Configures {{site.prodnameWindows}} and starts the Calico service.

-1. To skip any of the above tasks, see [Installation script parameters](#installation-script-parameters).
+1. To skip any of the above tasks, see [Configure installation parameters](#configure-installation-parameters).

 1. Run install-calico-windows.ps1 for your datastore with parameters for your implementation.
    You do not need to pass a parameter if the default value of the parameter is correct for you cluster.